ProstitutionDefending the Accused with Experience & Passion

 Under Colorado’s criminal code, Prostitution is a class 3 misdemeanor.
 According to Colorado law, “any person who performs or offers or agrees to perform any act of sexual intercourse…in exchange for money or other thing of value commits prostitution.”
 C.R.S.
 18-7-201(1).

-A successful conviction for prostitution requires the prosecution to demonstrate the following elements beyond a reasonable doubt:
+A successful conviction for prostitution in Denver requires the prosecution to demonstrate the following elements beyond a reasonable doubt:

 - Performance or an agreement to perform;